EmailVerify/email-verify/README.md

-SMTP Email Verification
+#SMTP Email Verification

-To install it globally
+##Install

 ```
 npm install -g email-verify
 ```

+##Usage
-And then you can use it stand alone with the email-verify command and as many email addresses as you want to check.
+You can use it stand alone with the email-verify command and as many email addresses as you want to check.

 ```
 email-verify addr1@domain.com addr2@anotherdomain.com